tsani/jerrington.me/pages/projects.md

 This new evaluation method was used to produce some of the results in the paper [_The Great Migration and African-American genomic diversity_][great migration], of which I am a coauthor.

+## Personal projects

+* I bake bread and journal my experience [here][/pages/bread.html]
+* I enjoy bodybuilding and track my workouts on Hevy.
+Follow me `@latsani`.

 [servant-server]: https://hackage.haskell.org/package/servant-server
 [servant-client]: https://hackage.haskell.org/package/servant-client